andrew/ultimate-awesome/README.md

 - [education](https://github.com/krp/education) - Repository with useful links for teaching & learning various topics.
 - [awesome-list](https://github.com/Kyr/awesome-list) - It should be a summary for npm/GitHub/etc researching for different libs .
 - [awesome-algofairness](https://github.com/kyrcha/awesome-algofairness) - A curated list of awesome algorithmic fairness resources.
-- [awesome-discordpy](https://github.com/kzndotsh/awesome-discordpy) - An Awesome list for all things Discord.py.
 - [awesome-camera-projects](https://github.com/l4es/awesome-camera-projects) - Imported from
 - [awesome-learning](https://github.com/L53317/awesome-learning) - A list of topics of interest, including AI, Robotics, Physics, Mathematics, control and some useful tools in these areas.
 - [ansible-free-tutorials](https://github.com/labex-labs/ansible-free-tutorials) - [Ansible Free Tutorials]-Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
 It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows.
 It includes its own declarati.